giftduru/Predictive-Analysis/README.md

 ![](Image/Correlation.png)

-Visualizing the correlation between the numerical features and sales price using a correlation plot, I observed 10 numerical variables with a correlation of at least 0.5 with housing sale price.
+Visualizing the correlation between the numerical features and sales price using a correlation heatmap above, I observed 10 numerical variables with a high correlation of at least 0.5 with housing sale price.

 |Features | Correlation |
 | ------- | ----------- |